-Participation in the SADC-RTGS is open to SADC central banks or any financial institutions that are participants in their domestic RTGS system and authorised by the central bank in the country of their origin to participate in the SADC-RTGS.
+Participation in the SADC-RTGS system is open to SADC central banks, any financial institutions that are participants in their domestic RTGS system and endorsed by the central bank in the country of their origin to participate in the SADC-RTGS, as well as non-banks that are authorised by the central bank in the country of their origin to provide cross-border payment services and to be participants in the SADC-RTGS.
 Central banks that are participants in the SADC-RTGS must be a SADC member state central bank and the country in question should be in good standing in the SADC membership.

-The SADC PSMB has been given powers by the SADC PSOC to draft access criteria requirements for clearing and settlement system operators that provide their clearing services for regional cross-border transactions to SADC-RTGS participant banks as well as the settlement of the resulting positions in the SADC-RTGS.
+The SADC PSOC has given powers to the SADC PSMB to draft access criteria requirements for clearing and settlement system operators that provide their clearing services for regional cross-border transactions to SADC-RTGS participants as well as the settlement of the resulting positions in the SADC-RTGS.

-The reason there is participation criteria for the FMI is to ensure a safe, secure and continuous connectivity with the technological platform, which is an essential requirement to ensure safe and efficient operations.
+There are participation criteria for the FMI to ensure safe, secure and continuous connectivity with the technological platform, which is an essential requirement to ensure safe and efficient operations.

 In principle, all eligible participants are subject to the same access criteria.
-However, each domestic central bank is responsible for managing participation in the SADC-RTGS of financial institutions under its jurisdiction.
-The various central banks may have different/additional requirements that prospective participants must comply with in their country.
+However, each domestic central bank is responsible for managing the participation of financial institutions under its jurisdiction in the SADC-RTGS.

-As at end March 2020, the system had one RCSO and a total of 82 direct participants comprising SADC central banks, non-banks and commercial banks.
+As at 31 December 2024, the SADC-RTGS system had one RCSO and a total of 87 direct participants comprising SADC central banks and commercial banks.

 18.2.
-Disclosure of criteria
+Disclosure of participation criteria

-The SADC-RTGS has an open and transparent participation criteria which is publicly disclosed.
-The requirements and the processes to be followed in order to participate in the SADC-RTGS, and procedures to be followed to facilitate suspension and termination of membership are available from the SADC BA free of charge.
-The requirements and the processes to be followed to participate in the SADC-RTGS are available on the CCBG and SADC BA websites.
+The SADC-RTGS system has open and transparent participation criteria which are publicly disclosed.
+The requirements and the processes to be followed to participate in the SADC-RTGS as well as the procedures to be followed to facilitate the suspension and termination of membership are available on the SARB website, the CCBG website and from the SADC BA free of charge.

-The SADC PSMB published a 'Getting Started Guide' which is a summarised handbook of the regulatory and business requirements of a new financial institution wanting to join the SADC-RTGS.
+The SADC-RTGS system operator has published the Getting Started Guide, which is a summarised handbook of the regulatory and business requirements of a new financial institution wanting to join the SADC-RTGS.
 The document describes certain procedural and business requirements as well as other information relating to participation in the SADC-RTGS.